veertuinc/anka-docs/intel/Anka Build Cloud/preparing-and-joining-your-nodes.md

 ### Required

-- **Start a UI session by logging into your node's user** to ensure Apple's services are started (it doesn't have to be an administrator).
+1. **Start a UI session by logging into your node's user** to ensure Apple's services are started (it doesn't have to be an administrator).

+2. **Ensure you uncheck `Log out after X minutes of inactivity`** under System Preferences > Security & Privacy > Advanced (disabled by default, but good to check)

+3. Disable screensaver and sleep: `sudo systemsetup -setsleep Never && sudo defaults write com.apple.screensaver idleTime 0`

+### Optional but recommended

+- Run `anka create test && anka delete --yes test` at least once for both system users to trigger garbage collection and clean up any temporary files.

 - **Enable `Automatic Login` for the current user:** Go to Preferences > Users > Enable Automatic Login for the current user.
 Or, [using the CLI](https://github.com/veertuinc/kcpassword).
   {{< hint warning >}}